dejanzelic/dejandayoff.com/_posts/2017-09-29-http-route-busting.md

 #### Are you concerned about verbs besides GET causing unwanted changes?

 * Even GET can cause unwanted changes.
 That is always a risk when doing a blackbox test.
-If an application allows you to make changes without authentication, that might be a issues itself.
+If an application allows you to make changes without authentication, that might be a issue itself.

 #### What tool do you use for setting markers in code?